Ethics Committee

 The R-HlthResCoord indicates that before submitting a clinical trial application to the Pharmacy and Medicines Regulatory Authority (PMRA), the sponsor or principal investigator (PI) must obtain full ethical approval from either the NHSRC or COMREC.
 Parallel submissions of a clinical trial application to an EC and the PMRA are prohibited.

-Moreover, as specified in the R-HlthResCoord, for all studies originating outside Malawi, the sponsor or the PI is required to obtain approval from an EC based in his/her country prior to submitting an application to the NHSRC or COMREC for ethical review and approval.
-MWI-28 also indicates that COMREC prefers the investigator apply for ethics approval first from an external/overseas EC.
+Moreover, as specified in the R-HlthResCoord, for all studies originating outside Malawi, the sponsor or the PI is required to obtain approval from an EC based in their country prior to submitting an application to the NHSRC or COMREC for ethical review and approval.

 The G-NHSRC states that new studies submitted to the NHSRC are generally reviewed by a fully convened NHSRC meeting.
 The following studies will be reviewed by the full NHSRC: